tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mysql_instance.html.markdown

 * `instance_name` - (Required) The name of a mysql instance.
 * `mem_size` - (Required) Memory size (in MB).
-* `root_password` - (Required) Password of root account.
-This parameter can be specified when you purchase master instances, but it should be ignored when you purchase read-only instances or disaster recovery instances.
 * `volume_size` - (Required) Disk size (in GB).
 * `auto_renew_flag` - (Optional) Auto renew flag.
 NOTES: Only supported prepaid instance.
 * `availability_zone` - (Optional, ForceNew) Indicates which availability zone will be used.